OpenFogStack/FBase/README.md

 ### Subscription Management
 - [x] Add background task that checks whether any of the keygroups I am responsible for have been updated by another machine (CheckKeygroupConfigurationsOnUpdatesTask) #11
 - [x] Instead of unsubscribing/subscribing, each keygroup config update should lead to a complete reset of subscriptions
-- [ ] Add background task that checks whether any keygroups don't have a responsible machine yet #11
+- [ ] Make subscription management code as defined in thesis (event detection)

 ### Heartbeats
 - [ ] Add background task that stores own heartbeats in the node database #11
-- [ ] Add background task that checks other machine's heartbeats and removes machines from a node if they did not respond to long #11
+- [ ] Add background task that checks other machine's heartbeats and removes machines from a node if they did not respond to long #11 (run subscription management and clean heartbeat table/node config after started subscriptions)

 ## One to One Communication
 - [x] Rebuild asymmetric encryption so that it uses a symmetric approach for the actual data